Can Initial Coin Offerings Give New Life To Social Good Companies?

-Impak Coin is trying to use the frothy new investment vehicle as a way to funnel funds into the impact space.

 Startups normally raise money from venture capital or seed funds, from banks, or via crowdfunding.
-But recently, blockchain technology has produced a new possibility: initial coin offerings (ICOs), where instead of issuing equity, debt or perks, entrepreneurs launch a virtual currency instead, in the form of a coin or token.
+But recently, blockchain technology has produced a new possibility: initial coin offerings (ICOs), where instead of issuing equity, debt or perks, entrepreneurs launch a virtual currency, in the form of a coin or token.

 ICOs, which skirt normal financial regulation and allow companies to go directly to investors, have proved hugely popular and yet hugely controversial.
 A cross between crowdfunding and a conventional equity IPO, they could be the future of finance, heralding an entirely new way to raise funds.
 Or, critics say, they may be a flash-in-the-pan: a hot 2017 craze that falters before it gets stable footing.